mayureshw/vctools/README.md

 Following items are a work in progress:

-    1. At present the simulator treats non-blocking AHIR pipes as non-blocking for both read and write operations.
-AHIR non-blocking pipe semantics require the pipe to be blocking for writes and non-blocking for reads.

-    2. The simulator supports integer arithmetic and logic operations for arbitrary widths limited up to 64 bits.
+    1. The simulator supports integer arithmetic and logic operations for arbitrary widths limited up to 64 bits.
 AHIR does not have such limit.

-    3. A compatiblity bridge between Aa simulator test drivers and vC simulator is to be developed.
+    2. A compatiblity bridge between Aa simulator test drivers and vC simulator is to be developed.

 ### 2. cprcheck : A dependency verification tool for Control Path Reduction transformation in AHIR